 - Learn how to cook or bake.
 Who says boys shouldn’t cook?
 Tween age boys can learn to make grilled cheese, scrambled eggs, omelettes, brown ground meat, cook spaghetti, bake cookies, make a cake, and more.
 Plus, their future wives will thank you someday!

 - Do a wacky science project.
 The budding scientist might enjoy a book full of projects to make and do.
 Check out Sneaky Uses for Everyday Things.
 We enjoyed making plastic from vinegar and milk from that book!
 Another favorite idea – mix up some magnetic slime.
+With adult supervision, kids will enjoy burning steel wool with a 9 volt battery.
+Hey, I enjoyed it too!
+You can also use baking soda and vinegar to make some instant hot ice.
+So cool.
+And of course, there is always the classic soda bottle rocket!
+(Ours flew higher than our house!)

 - Build a bridge.
 Kids can also do some engineering with materials that you already have on hand!
 Build a bridge with straws and straight pins that is strong enough to hold 100 pennies.
 Or build a bridge out of popsicle sticks.